Fuzzy Difference-in-Discontinuities: Identification Theory and Application to the Affordable Care Act: Empirical Application: Effect of the ACA

 The estimated effects of the discontinuity at age 65 on employment status are presented in Table \ref{Tab:emp}.
 We consider two employment variables: whether an individual is employed, and whether the individual is a full-time employee.
 The results show non-significant coefficients, which suggests that there are no discontinuities at 65 in both cases.
 Figure \ref{fig:discemp} illustrates the continuity at age 65 for employment.
 We also perform the same test using different subgroups: ethnicity and education.
 The results are presented in Tables \ref{Tab:empet} and \ref{Tab:emped}.
 Again, in all cases the results show no evidence of a discontinuity for employment.
 We obtain similar results with smaller bandwidths (see Table \ref{Tab:empsmall}).
 Therefore we rule out employment as a confounding factor when estimating the ACA's effect on access to health care services.

 We also check the robustness of the results obtained in the previous section to the inclusion of second-order polynomial terms for age (Tables \ref{tab:agesquared1}- \ref{tab:agesquared3}) and the use of a smaller bandwidth (Tables \ref{tab:smallerband1}-\ref{tab:smallerband3}).
 Overall, the results are qualitatively similar to those presented in section \ref{section:results}.
-Finally, to re-estimate the ACA's effects, we split the sample into two parts: respondents who are enrolled in Medicare Part D, and respondents who are enrolled in Medicare Part A, B or C. The results in Tables \ref{tab:partD} and \ref{tab:partABC} show similar patterns for the ACA's effects on access to care.\footnote{We implement an additional robustness check by removing individuals who turned 65 in the first half of 2014 from the sample.
+Finally, to re-estimate the ACA's effects, we split the sample into two parts: respondents who are enrolled in Medicare Part D, and respondents who are enrolled in Medicare Part A, B or C. The results in Tables \ref{tab:partD} and \ref{tab:partABC} show similar patterns for the ACA's effects on access to care.

+We implement an additional robustness check by removing individuals who turned 65 in the first half of 2014 from the sample.
 The motivation for this additional check is that for most of our outcomes, the information we use is from the 12 months prior to when the person was interviewed, and if an individual turned 65 at the beginning of 2014, the effect that we are capturing may be more likely to correspond to an event from 2013 instead of 2014.
-Tables \ref{access_no65} shows that for those outcomes related to the alternative measures of access to care, the results are similar to those presented in section \ref{section:results}, and for the other outcomes, the results are equal in sign but of lesser statistical significance.}
+Tables \ref{access_no65} shows that for those outcomes related to the alternative measures of access to care, the results are similar to those presented in section \ref{section:results}, and for the other outcomes, the results are equal in sign but of lesser statistical significance.